 The major works of prose fiction, poetry, and drama from the earliest recorded French literature to the Pre-Romantic period.
 Excerpts of longer works are treated; plays and short stories are read in their entirety.
 Class lectures given in French.
-Alternate to the present.
-Most works are read in excerpts.
-Class lectures given in French.
 Alternate years.

 FRN 224.
-Survey of French Literature: 19th and 20th Centuries
+Survey of French Literature: 19th and 20th Centuries3